 As usual, horror films dominate my list, or at least darker films with horrific elements.
 Three films were made by women and almost all of them were made outside the Hollywood studio system.
 A common thread many of them share is their reverence for the earth.
 It may not seem apparent at first glance but once you spend some time with these films, you’ll understand that in their own unique way many of them honor the landscapes that support their stories and the animal life contained within.
-Many are also stories about society and social networks, despite often being about individuals.
-They ask us to consider our place within the ecosystem and how class, or our position in the social order, can determine our fate.
+They are also stories about society and social networks, despite focusing on individuals.
+They ask us to consider our place within the ecosystem and contemplate how our class, status and position in the social pecking order can determine our fate.

 Films are listed alphabetically.

 Can’t Get You Out of My Head (Dir.
 Adam Curtis, 2021)